Dalimil/Find-and-Replace-Browser-Extension/README.md

 We split the UI layout to two types - simple and advanced.
 Because displaying all search options in one widget might feel overwhelming for regular users, there should be a way of switching the search UI to the 'advanced' state that would include regex options and helpful previews of matched regex groups etc.

+TODO: explain disabling buttons to draw attention to the active input field elements

 ##### Why not Material Design
 For the general look and feel, I decided not to use Google's increasingly popular [Material Design](https://material.io/) for several reasons.
 First, Material Design works well when there's a lot of space and all the elements can be spread out.
 Unfortunately, this extension's user interface is a small widget with very limited space and many condensed compononets.

 Secondly, Material Design likes to add its *ripple effect* to most interactions (such as clicking a button).
 I believe this looks great for actions that have large impact (e.g. navigating to a new page, or submitting a form), but for our purposes we need something less flashy, as most buttons are going to be pressed very often (Find prev/next, and Replace button) and too many effects or animations would cause too much distraction for the user.

+I believe that, to a large extent, an extension (the pop-up) should feel like it is part of the browser by perhaps matching some of the UI styles.
+We don't want to create an extension that gives users the feeling that it completely doesn't belong because of its wild user interface and styles.

 #### UI Implementation
 To implement the search UI widget, we could simply create DOM for all the input components and listen to any changes as the user interacts with the UI.
 Unfortunately, all input components manage their own state - a better approach would be to have the search parameters state in one central place/datastore and have the UI inputs reflect this data.
 Therefore, we are going to use the React.js library to implement the search UI.